Nazeim/docs.wavesplatform/docs/en/waves-node/how-to-install-a-node/on-ubuntu.md

 Java HotSpot(TM) 64-Bit Server VM (build 25.201-b09, mixed mode)
 ```

-**Note.** Do not install OpenJDK 8 If you already have OpenJDK 11 installed.
-The node Installation is supported in both versions 8 and 11.

 ## Installation from APT Repository

+**Note:** The Waves package is supported on Debian 8.0+, Ubuntu 16.04+ and their forks.

 The most convenient method to install/upgrade Waves Node on Linux is probably by means of APT repository.
-The repository provides mainnet, testnet and stagenet packages.
+The repository provides Mainnet, Testnet and Stagenet packages.
 When this installation method is used, the related dependencies (namely OpenJDK 8) will also be automatically downloaded.

-To install the latest version of a package for mainnet from the APT repository, run the following commands:
+To install the latest version of a package for Mainnet from the APT repository, run the following commands:

 ```bash
 curl -sL http://apt.wavesplatform.com/apt-key.gpg | sudo apt-key add -